rmrsk/EBGeometry/docs/_sources/BVH.rst.txt

 We consider the following steps:

 * When descending from node :math:`P` we determine that we first investigate the left subtree (node :math:`A`) since its bounding volume is closer than the bounding volumes for the other subtree.
-  The other subtree will be investigated later.
+  The other subtree will is investigated after we have recursed to the bottom of the :math:`A` subtree.
 * Since :math:`A` is a leaf node, we find the signed distance from :math:`\mathbf{x}` to the primitives in :math:`A`.
+  This requires us to iterate over all the triangles in :math:`A`.
 * When moving back to :math:`P`, we find that the distance to the primitives in :math:`A` is shorter than the distance from :math:`\mathbf{x}` to the bounding volume that encloses nodes :math:`B` and :math:`C`.
-  Consequently, the entire subtree containing :math:`B` and :math:`C` can be pruned.
+  This immediately permits us to prune the entire subtree containing :math:`B` and :math:`C`.

 .. _Fig:TreePruning:
 .. figure:: /_static/TreePruning.png